MicrosoftDocs/memdocs/autopilot/tutorial/pre-provisioning/azure-ad-join-user-flow.md

     The **Device setup** phase of the Device ESP runs again during the user flow in case any new or additional policies or applications assigned to the device became available between the technician flow phase and the user flow phase.

-6. Once **Account setup** and the user ESP process completes, the provisioning process completes, the ESP finishes, and the Desktop appears.
+6. Once **Account setup** and the user ESP process completes, the provisioning process completes, the ESP finishes, and the desktop appears.
 At this point, the end-user can start using the device.

 ## User-flow tips